AnanyaGubba/Multiple-Disease-Prediction-System/README.md

 # 🚀 Features

-  Interactive sidebar menu for selecting the disease.
+  Interactive sidebar menu for selecting the disease

-  Accepts relevant medical input parameters for each condition.
+  Accepts relevant medical input parameters for each condition

-  Uses trained ML models to predict the likelihood of disease.
+  Uses trained ML models to predict the likelihood of disease

-  Displays a clear and immediate result ("has the disease" / "does not have the disease").
+  Displays a clear and immediate result ("has the disease" / "does not have the disease")

-  Built with Streamlit for a smooth and responsive web UI.
+  Built with Streamlit for a smooth and responsive web UI

 # 🧬 Tech Stack

   Python

   Streamlit

   Scikit-learn

   Pandas / NumPy

   Pickle (for loading saved models)

 # 🏥 How it Works